Updated August 15, 2017

 Reciprocity would be an extraordinary encroachment on states’ rights.

 - State concealed carry permitting systems vary dramatically.
 Each state sets its own requirements for carrying concealed, loaded guns in public.
-For example, some states require extensive firearms training, while others issue permits to people with no training.
-And some systems are so ineffectively run that they issue permits to people with felonies.
+For example, some states require extensive firearms training, while others require no training.
+Some systems are so ineffectively run that they issue permits to people with felonies, while twelve states require no permit at all.

 - Three in four Americans live in a state that refuses to recognize all or some out-of-state carry permits.
 For nearly one in three Americans, their home state does not recognize any out-of-state permits.32.5% of Americans live in CA, CT, DC, HI, IL, MA, MD, NJ, NY, OR, or RI, states that do not recognize any out-of-state permits.
 2015 Census estimates.
 In most other US states, only some out-of-state permits are recognized—typically those with equivalent or higher standards.75.3% of Americans live in either a state that does not recognize any out-of-state permits or else one of the following states that do not recognize all out-of-state permits: AZ, CO, DE, FL, GA, KS, LA, ME, MN, MT, NE, NV, NH, NM, ND, PA, SC, TX, VA, WA, WV, WI, WY.
 2015 Census estimates.

 - H.R.
 38 simply overrides these states’ laws.
-It would force each state to recognize all permits—even if the permit holder would otherwise not be allowed to possess a gun.
+It would force each state to recognize standards from all other states—even if a person would otherwise not be allowed to possess a gun.

 - Indeed, a person denied a permit in his home state—e.g. after a criminal conviction—could simply get an out-of-state permit, allowing him to carry back at home.

-- No Training: Thirty-nine states and Washington DC require gun safety training for any permit applicant,AK, AZ, AR, CA, CO, CT, DE, DC, FL, HI, IL, IA, KS, KY, LA, ME, MD, MA, MI, MN, MO, MT, NE, NV, NJ, NM, NC, ND, OH, OK, OR, RI, SC, TN, TX, UT, VA, WV, WI, and WY and 25 of those states and DC require live-fire training experience.AK, AR, CT, DE, DC, FL, IL, KS, KY, LA, MD, MI, MO, MN, NE, NV, NJ, NM, NC, OH, OK, RI, SC, TN, TX, and WV Under H.R.
+- No Training: Thirty-one states and Washington DC require gun safety training to carry concealed guns in public,AK, AZ, AR, CA, CO, CT, DE, DC, FL, HI, IL, IA, KS, KY, LA, ME, MD, MA, MI, MN, MO, MT, NE, NV, NJ, NM, NC, ND, OH, OK, OR, RI, SC, TN, TX, UT, VA, WV, WI, and WY and 21 of those states and DC require live-fire training experience.AK, AR, CT, DE, DC, FL, IL, KS, KY, LA, MD, MI, MO, MN, NE, NV, NJ, NM, NC, OH, OK, RI, SC, TN, TX, and WV Under H.R.
 38, all states would be forced to allow concealed carry without any training whatsoever.

-- Certain Domestic Abusers: Thirty-five states and DC deny permits to abusive boyfriends (in addition to husbands) convicted of abuse and/or subject to domestic violence restraining orders.CA, CT, DE, FL, DC, HI, IL, IN, IA, KY, LA, ME, MD, MA, MI, MN, MO, MT, NE, NV, NH, NJ, NM, NY, NC, OH, OK, OR, TN, TX, UT, VA, VT, WA, WI, and WV.
+- Certain Domestic Abusers: Thirty-four states and DC prohibit abusive boyfriends (in addition to husbands) convicted of abuse and/or subject to domestic violence restraining orders from carrying concealed guns in public.CA, CT, DE, FL, DC, HI, IL, IN, IA, KY, LA, ME, MD, MA, MI, MN, MO, MT, NE, NV, NH, NJ, NM, NY, NC, OH, OK, OR, TN, TX, UT, VA, VT, WA, WI, and WV.
 Vermont does not issue a concealed carry permit, but does bar certain abusive boyfriends from having or carrying firearms.
 Under H.R.
 38, these abusers could carry hidden weapons across the country.

-- People Who Pose a Danger: Thirty states and DC allow law enforcement to deny applicants who pose a danger to the public.AL.
+- People Who Pose a Danger: Twenty-five states and DC allow law enforcement to prohibit people who pose a danger to the public from carrying concealed guns in public.AL.
 AK, CA, CO, CT, DC, DE, GA, HI, IL, IN, IA, KS, LA, ME, MD, MA, MN, MO, MT, NH, NJ, NY, ND, OK, OR, PA, RI, SD, UT, VA, and WY Local authorities may know a person has a red flag in their history&,dash;for example, domestic disturbances, assault arrests, or dangerous mental health issues.
 In several states, the law also requires an applicant to demonstrate “good cause” (or make a similar showing) in order to get a permit.
 H.R.
 38 would gut those laws.

-- Violent Criminals: Thirty states and DC deny permits to people convicted of misdemeanor crimes of violence.AK, CA, CT, DE, DC, FL, HI, IL, IA, KY, LA, MD, MA, MI, MN, MO, MT, NE, NV, NJ, NM, NY, NC, ND, OH, OK, OR, TX, UT, VA, WV.
+- Violent Criminals: Twenty-seven states and DC prohibit people convicted of misdemeanor crimes of violence from carrying concealed guns in public.AK, CA, CT, DE, DC, FL, HI, IL, IA, KY, LA, MD, MA, MI, MN, MO, MT, NE, NV, NJ, NM, NY, NC, ND, OH, OK, OR, TX, UT, VA, WV.
 These states block people convicted of a) misdemeanor "crimes of violence," as classified by the state; or of b) certain serious violent misdemeanors such as assault and battery, threatening, or crimes committed with a weapon.
 Some disqualifiers lapse after several years.
 Alaska disqualifies people with multiple offenses.
 New Jersey disqualifies offenders convicted of offenses punishable by more than 6 months.
 While New Jersey crimes in this category are generally punishable by at least 18 months, misdemeanor crimes from other states are disqualifying in New Jersey.
 H.R.
 38 would allow people with these violent criminal convictions to carry across the country, even if they are barred from possessing guns at all in a given state.

-- Felons and Other Prohibited People: States vary widely in the quality and effectiveness of their permitting.
-Some states have such poorly administered systems that they have mistakenly granted permits to (or failed to revoke permits from) people legally prohibited from having guns under federal law.Everytown for Gun Safety, “Federally Mandated Concealed Carry Reciprocity: How Congress Could Undercut State Laws on Guns in Public”, January 2015, available at: http://every.tw/1jGKyXL.
+- Felons and Other Prohibited People: Even states that require permits to carry vary widely in the quality and effectiveness of their permitting.
+Some states have such poorly administered systems that they have mistakenly granted permits to (or failed to revoke them from) people legally prohibited from having guns under federal law.Everytown for Gun Safety, “Federally Mandated Concealed Carry Reciprocity: How Congress Could Undercut State Laws on Guns in Public”, January 2015, available at: http://every.tw/1jGKyXL.
 Under H.R.
-38, all states would have to recognize permits from states that inadvertently issue to felons and other dangerous people.
+38, all states would have to recognize permits that are inadvertently issued to felons or other dangerous people.

 Rep. Hudson’s legislation would even allow people from several states with no permit whatsoever to carry firearms across the country.